aylab/sensitivity-analysis/README.md

 Sensitivity Analysis
 ====================

-Repository for creating the program(s) necessary for analyzing the sensitivity of sogen-deterministic simulations to each parameter.
+A program for evaluting the sensitvity of Zebrafish Somitogenesis simulations to input parameters.

 Table of contents
 -----------------